-- Work to reduce the amount of landlord-controlled energy, operational emissions (scope 1 and 2), and water by 25% by 2030 (or 2.5% annual reduction) at Granite's assets(1); - Increase the energy, emissions, water and waste data coverage across Granite's portfolio to 50% of its income-producing portfolio by 2030 by collaborating with tenants, implementing green lease language, and obtaining data directly from the utility companies whenever available; - Support the production of new renewable energy through the installation of on-site solar PV systems with the capacity to generate 5 MW of electricity by 2025(2); - Strategically evaluate and pursue applicable green building certifications at Granite's properties and achieve 30% third-party green building certifications by floor area by 2030; - Four Building Research Establishment's Environmental Assessment Method ("BREEAM") In-Use certifications in process to be certified in 2022; and
+- Work to reduce landlord-controlled energy, operational emissions (scope 1 and 2), and water by 25% on an intensity basis, per SF, by the beginning of 2030 (or 2.5% annual reduction) at Granite's properties1; - Increase the energy, emissions, water and waste data coverage across Granite's portfolio to 50% of its income-producing portfolio by 2030 by collaborating with tenants, implementing green lease language, and obtaining data directly from the utility companies whenever available; - Granite has exceeded its target to support the production of new renewable energy through the installation of on-site solar PV systems with the capacity to generate 5 MW of electricity by 20252 as solar PV systems with peak generation capacity of 8.5 MW are currently operational on Granite properties.
+Granite is setting a more ambitious renewable energy target to have solar PV systems with a peak generation capacity of 24 MW by 2025; - Strategically evaluate and pursue applicable green building certifications at Granite's properties and achieve 30% third-party green building certifications by floor area by 2030; - Four properties achieved BREEAM In-Use certifications in 2022.
+One of the properties, 100 Enterprise Parkway, West Jefferson, Ohio, was the first property to be BREEAM certified in the State of Ohio; - Four properties achieved IREM Certified Sustainable Property certifications in 2022; - Commit that all development projects controlled by Granite will be built to standards consistent with the scope of Granite's Green Bond Framework and certify 100% of new developments to a third-party green building certification standard (such as LEED, BREEAM, Green Globes, DGNB); - Beehives have been installed at three properties to promote local biodiversity and engagement with tenants, with a fourth beehive planned to be added in 2023; and - Three properties received new construction certifications in 2022.

-&lt;sup>(1) Granite's emissions reduction targets are aligned with the goal of the Paris Accords of limiting global warming to two degrees Celsius above pre-industrial levels.
+1 Granite's emissions reduction targets are aligned with the Paris Accord goal of limiting global warming to two degrees Celsius above pre-industrial levels.

-&lt;sup>(2) Onsite solar projects are expected to be installed at 10 Granite assets by 2023.
+$^{^2}$ Onsite solar projects are expected to be installed at 10 Granite assets by 2023.